ThunderFly-aerospace/TFRPM01/README.md

 The 3Pin probe connector is powered from I²C bus trough RC filter which limits current and voltage spikes to sensor probe.
 Therefore sensor is resistant to short circuit at the probe connector power.

+## Where to get it?

-ThunderFly RPM counter is commercially available at [Tindie store](https://www.tindie.com/products/thunderfly/tfrpm01-drone-rpm-tachometer-sensor/).
+ThunderFly RPM counter is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Tindie store](https://www.tindie.com/products/thunderfly/tfrpm01-drone-rpm-tachometer-sensor/).